soundpress/RulesOfNYC/docs/c31/index.rst

    (8) Any other fact that the Hearing Officer considers to be relevant to the request for an adjournment.

-(e) Once a hearing has been adjourned, neither party may request a reschedule pursuant to 48 RCNY § 6-05.
-A denial of an adjournment request is not subject to separate or interim review or appeal.
+(c) Once a hearing has been adjourned, neither party may request a reschedule pursuant to 48 RCNY § 6-05.
+A denial of an adjournment request is not subject to interim review or appeal.